-This study highlights a number of future directions in research in using the CNNs to interpret liver cancer images.
-These can be summarized as follows: First, while the improvement in the design of the CNNs has required relatively small training sets of images, as it is the case with the models presented by Vivanti et al[38,39], there is a need for multi-institute, and multicentre collaborations in studies with a large number of patients with cirrhosis due to different pathological causes, and patients with HCC on top of cirrhosis, liver secondaries or liver masses.
+This study highlights a number of future directions for research that uses CNNs to interpret liver cancer images.
+These can be summarised as follows: First, while the improvement in the design of the CNNs has required relatively small training sets of images, as it is the case with the models presented by Vivanti et al[38,39], there is a need for multi-institute and multicentre collaborations in studies including a large number of patients with cirrhosis due to different pathological causes and patients with HCC on top of cirrhosis, liver secondaries, or liver masses.
 Such collaborations could resolve concerns about the insufficient amount of training data in the medical image domain and enable measurement of accuracy and performance of the CNNs algorithms.
 Several researchers reported difficulties in obtaining images, which make the direct application of machine learning algorithms inappropriate for medical datasets and hence affect the capacity to conduct image classification or image segmentation with high accuracy[42,44].
-Second, differentiation between primary and secondary (metastases in the liver) or other liver masses is hard on the basis of radiological imaging.
-The studies included in this review showed that CT-based deep learning methods can enable the categorization of liver metastases[32,33].
+Second, differentiation between primary and secondary (metastases in the liver) or other liver masses is difficult on the basis of radiological imaging.
+The studies included in this review showed that CT-based deep learning methods can enable the categorisation of liver metastases[32,33].
 Although such differentiation between primary and secondary liver tumours may be clinically useful, other priorities that we need to explore further are: (A) examination of HCC on top of liver cirrhosis to observe the characteristics of HCC on cirrhosis and non-cirrhotic liver tissue[34]; and (B) conducting longitudinal liver CT scan studies and comparing outcomes with existing stand-alone and follow-up methods.
-We hypothesis that longitudinal studies could enable researchers to compare changes with the base line scan and thus could offer a better detection of new small tumours[38,39].
+We hypothesise that longitudinal studies could enable researchers to compare changes with the base line scan and thus could offer a better detection of new small tumours[38,39].
 Third, we need case control studies where the use of CNN could be compared with manual assessment of images by experts, radiologists, hepatologists, and pathologists.
 One of the major challenges we face with the use of CNN is the difficulty in choosing discriminant features to represent the clinical characteristics and using them as the key features in the CNN algorithm in segmentation and in classification functions.
 Again, this goal cannot be achieved without the collaboration of medical experts, radiologists, pathologists, computer engineering programmers, and experts designing these systems.
-Fourth, future studies should give more attention to the assessment of accuracy, sensitivity of the CNNs in evaluating the performance of systems and calculating the positive predictive values.
-Ideally, a study should use two or three different methods and compare accuracy parameters for the same set of images on using these different methods.
-Currently we are lacking such studies in the literature and so any comparison of accuracy is not optimum because of several variables interfering with the methods/ models reported[45].
+Fourth, future studies should give more attention to the assessment of accuracy and sensitivity of the CNNs in evaluating the performance of systems and calculating the positive predictive values.
+Ideally, a study should use two or three different methods and compare accuracy parameters for the same set of images using these different methods.
+Currently, we are lacking such studies in the literature, and so any comparison of accuracy is not optimum because of several variables interfering with the methods/ models reported[45].

 Conclusions